about Collaborate and Innovate

-In collaboration with Arts Connect, our offer is split into two key phases.
+In collaboration with Arts Connect, our programme offer is split into two key phases.

-For phase one, we’re inviting up to 25 Cultural Organisations in the Midlands to join us for a professional development training programme, inspired by our very own Creative Mentoring training (and our work with care-experienced young people) here at TMC.
+For phase one, a network of 26 arts and cultural organisations across the East and West Midlands are joining us for a professional development training programme, inspired by our very own Creative Mentoring training (and our long-standing work with care-experienced young people) here at TMC.

-For phase two, after completing the training, you’ll be invited to make an expression of interest for an extended action research project with Virtual Schools in the Midlands.
+For phase two, after completing the training, these organisations will be invited to make an expression of interest for an extended action research project with Virtual Schools in the Midlands – all designed to influence national policy.

 Good news!
 It’s a free opportunity, thanks to the support of Arts Council England.